S-Ando-Biophysics/4MRNA/README.md

 #### Procedure
 1. Create a new directory on your computer for executing 4MRNA.
 After creating it, place your reflection file (.mtz) for molecular replacement into that directory.

-2. Download "4MRNA.sh" into the directory created in Step 1, either directly from [this URL](https://github.com/S-Ando-Biophysics/4MRNA/releases/latest/download/4MRNA.sh) or via [this website](https://s-ando-biophysics.github.io/4MRNA/).
+2. Download "4MRNA.sh" into the directory created in Step 1, either directly from [this link (click to download)](https://github.com/S-Ando-Biophysics/4MRNA/releases/latest/download/4MRNA.sh) or via [this website](https://s-ando-biophysics.github.io/4MRNA/).

 3. Open Ubuntu/Terminal, change to the directory created in Step 1, and run `bash 4MRNA.sh` or `chmod +x 4MRNA.sh && ./4MRNA.sh`.